opentofu/opentofu/.github/pull_request_template.md

 <!--

 Link all GitHub issues fixed by this PR, and add references to prior related PRs.
-Make sure to first open issue, get community approval and then create Pull Request to resolve it
+Make sure to first open an issue, get community approval and only then create Pull Request to resolve it.
+All Pull Requests must have an issue attached to them

 -->